Brad Templeton Home

 However, there are disadvantages:

 Camera systems follow the human model.
-One or more cameras view the scene, and software tries to do what humans do -- intuit a 3D world from the 2D image.
+One or more cameras view the scene, and software tries to do what humans do -- intuit a 3D world and understand it from the 2D image.

 But cameras have a few downsides, the first being a deal-breaker:

 Camera processing can be divided into two rough categories known as "machine vision" and "computer vision."
 Machine vision usually refers to simpler, localized analysis of digital images.
 This includes things like finding features and edges, detecting motion and motion parallax, and using parallax on stereo (binocular) images to estimate distance.
 These techniques are reasonably well established and many are well understood.
 Some machine vision problems are harder, but on track to solution, like detecting and reading signs.

 Computer vision refers to a harder set of problems, more akin to the abilities of humans, which involve understanding an image.
 This means things like segmenting an image and recognizing objects.
 A human can be shown a picture of a human in almost any setting, any lighting, and quickly identify that it is a human, and even how far away they are.
 We can even discern their direction of attention and activity.
 Algorithms are getting better at this but are not yet at a sufficent level.

 Some problems have reached the borderline zone.
 Machine vision tools can look for features, and do it independently of scale and rotation.
 This allows some detection of other cars, pedestrians, edges of the road and road markings.